gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 dropped units) should be applied at every timestep, instead of a dropout mask that varies randomly from timestep to timestep.
 Using the same droput mask at every timestep allows the network to properly propagate its learning error through time; a temporally random dropout mask would disrupt this error signal and be harmful to the learning process.

+Every recurrent layer in Keras has two dropout-related  arguments: *dropout*, a float specifying the dropout rate for input units of the layer, and *recurrent_dropout,* specifying the dropout rate of the recurrent units.